MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/finance/network-topology-connectivity.md

 ### Azure ExpressRoute

- - For hybrid applications like risk grid computing solutions, where your on-premises trading systems and analytics are functional and Azure becomes an extension, ExpressRoute can help you to connect your on-premises environment to Azure over a private connection with the help of a connectivity provider.
-It provides enterprise-grade resiliency and availability and the advantage of a global ExpressRoute partner ecosystem.
+ - For hybrid applications like risk grid computing solutions, where your on-premises trading systems and analytics are functional and Azure becomes an extension, you can use ExpressRoute to connect your on-premises environment to Azure over a private connection, with the help of a connectivity provider.
+ExpressRoute provides enterprise-grade resiliency and availability and the advantage of a global ExpressRoute partner ecosystem.
 For information on how to connect your network to Azure by using ExpressRoute, see [ExpressRoute connectivity models](/azure/expressroute/expressroute-connectivity-models).
  - ExpressRoute connections don't use the public internet, and they provide more reliability, faster speeds, and lower latencies than typical internet connections.
 For point-to-site VPN and site-to-site VPN, you can connect on-premises devices or networks to a virtual network by using any combination of these VPN options and ExpressRoute.

 ## Define an Azure network topology